3 School Fundraisers That Get Your Students Outside

 When planning one of these events, follow these steps:

-3. Decide whether your team will host a potluck-style or catered event.
+- Decide how you’ll serve the food—for example, will you host a potluck-style or catered event?

-6. Set up enough blankets and tables for all of your guests.
+- Set up blankets and tables for all of your guests.

 If your team decides to prepare food onsite or in advance, be sure to strictly follow all food safety guidelines.
 Make sure to have coolers and ice available to keep food at the proper temperatures, and ensure all foods are cooked thoroughly to keep your guests safe.